microsoft/dicom-server/docs/api-versioning.md

 `https://<service_url>/v<version>/studies`

-Currently routes without a version are still supported (ex. `https://<service_url>/studies`) and has the same behavior as specifying the version as v1.0-prerelease.
-However, we strongly recommended to specify the version in all requests via the URL.
+Currently routes without a version are still supported (ex. `https://<service_url>/studies`) and has the same behavior as specifying the version as v1.
+However, we strongly recommended to specify the version in all requests via the URL as routes without a version will not be supported after General Availability.

 ### Supported Versions

 Currently the supported versions are:
-- v1.0-prerelease
+- v1-prerelease
-- v1.0
+- v1

 The OpenApi Doc for the supported versions can be found at the following url: `https://<service_url>/{version}/api.yaml`